Linen dress ideas we love

 I always like to check out Margaret Howell’s collections as I love the simple lines, the quality of the fabrics, attention to detail and workmanship.
 This white linen tee shirt dress and cobalt blue linen shirt dress would both work really hard in any wardrobe.

-It was Jannine from Under the Cloth who first introduced me to clothing brand You Must Create.
+Funnily enough it was Jannine from Under the Cloth who first introduced me to clothing brand You Must Create.
 I love this navy and cream linen Eileen dress in an easy A-line shape with side ties.
 The soft blue and white stripe version is also really pretty.

 And finally, this has to be the most perfect off white linen button through dress ever.
 With Peter Pan collar, nipped in waist and pretty cap sleeves, this is just so pretty.